The lab is a purpose-built facility for teaching the practical side of nutrition in our health and fitness degrees.

 The laboratory includes industry-standard cooking equipment, and also contains healthy eating educational tools such as large-scale Eatwell Guides and food models.

-Cooking facilities are available for hire subject to hirer having a current Level 3 (or above) food hygiene qualification and meeting other health and safety requirements (such as completing a suitable risk assessment) required by the university.
+Cooking facilities are available for hire subject to the hirer having a current Level 3 (or above) food hygiene qualification and meeting other health and safety requirements (such as completing a suitable risk assessment) required by the University.